elithecho/bumbling/CONVENTIONS.md

+# Bun as Node runtime

+Instead of using npm, we are using Bun as the bundler and node runtime

+instead of npm run, use bun run

 **Svelte 5 Runes Convention**

 This document outlines the usage conventions for Svelte 5 runes to keep code consistent and clear.